SpatialNet: Extensively Learning Spatial Information for Multichannel Joint Speech Separation, Denoising and Dereverberation: Introduction

 There are several ways to leverage deep neural networks for multichannel speech enhancement.
 One way is to perform end-to-end multichannel speech enhancement, such as FasNet with transform-average-concatenate (TAC) \cite{luo_end--end_2020}, MC-TasNet \cite{gu_EndtoEndMultiChannelSpeech_2019}, Channel-Attention (CA) Dense U-net \cite{tolooshams_ChannelAttentionDenseUNet_2020}, etc. Another important technique is the so-called neural beamformer, which estimates the spatial filter using the neural enhanced (multichannel) signals/masks \cite{heymann_blstm_2015, ochiai_beam-tasnet_2020,wang_MultimicrophoneComplexSpectral_2021, chen_BeamGuidedTasNetIterative_2022, gu_UnifiedAllNeuralBeamforming_2023}.
 In the two-stage methods, such as \cite{wang_MultimicrophoneComplexSpectral_2021,chen_BeamGuidedTasNetIterative_2022}, the neural beamformer is followed by a neural post-processing.
 Neural beamformer is currently the main stream research direction, mainly due to that the linear spatial filtering of beamforming is friendly to the ASR backend.

 As discussed above, spatial information are well-formulated in narrow-band, in the form of steering vector, covariance matrix, IPD/ILD, CTF, etc. Accordingly, traditional methods like beamforming, WPE and spatial clustering are all performed in narrow-band.
 Besides, many other important signal properties are also formulated in narrow-band, for example the signal stationarity \cite{gannot2001signal} and spatial coherence \cite{gannot_consolidated_2017,habets2008generating,mohan2008localization}, which are important for discriminating between speech and noise.
 Inspired by these facts, our previous works proposed to leverage the narrow-band information especially the narrow-band spatial information using a neural network for multichannel speech denoising \cite{li2019waspaa,li_narrow-band_2019} and separation \cite{quan_MultiChannelNarrowBandDeep_2022,quan_MultichannelSpeechSeparation_2022}.
-The same narrow-band network is used to process each STFT frequency independently. \cite{li2019waspaa,li_narrow-band_2019,quan_MultiChannelNarrowBandDeep_2022} all use a simple two-layer long short-term memory (LSTM) network, and achieve promising speech denoising and separation performance, which demonstrate that the narrow-band network is indeed suitable for denoising and separation.
-In addition, \cite{quan_MultiChannelNarrowBandDeep_2022} shows that the narrow-band network works well for reverberant speech, which means it also suitable for modelling/processing reverberation.
+The same narrow-band network is used to process each STFT frequency independently. \cite{li2019waspaa,li_narrow-band_2019,quan_MultiChannelNarrowBandDeep_2022} all use a simple two-layer long short-term memory (LSTM) network, and achieve promising speech denoising and separation performance, which demonstrates that the narrow-band network is indeed suitable for denoising and separation.
+In addition, \cite{quan_MultiChannelNarrowBandDeep_2022} shows that the narrow-band network works well for reverberant speech, which means it also suitable for modelling/processing reverberation. \addnote[disc1]{1}{Similar discussions about the importance of leveraging narrow-band information can also be found in \cite{wang_TFGridNetIntegratingFull_2022}.}